oracle/python-cx_Oracle/doc/src/connection.rst

 .. method:: Connection.cursor()

-   Return a new Cursor object (:ref:`cursorobj`) using the connection.
+   Return a new :ref:`cursor object <cursorobj>` using the connection.

 .. method:: Connection.deq(name, options, msgproperties, payload)